 (See Doppler Effect for Waveforms for more information.)

 Reflected off moving object

-If a stationary source sends out sound waves and they are reflected back off a moving object, the sound waves heard or detected will be at different frequency, according to the direction the object is moving.
-This is as if the moving object was sending out the sound waves.
+If a stationary source sends out sound waves and they are reflected back off a moving object, the sound waves heard or detected will be at a different frequency, according to the direction the object is moving.
+The effect is the same as if the moving object was sending out the sound waves.

 This phenomenon is used in Doppler sonar.
 While standard sonar uses sound waves to measure the distance to an object, Doppler sonar also measures the speed of the object.